foundersandcoders/old-coursebook/patterns/week1/ChromeDevToolsREADME.md

 To undo changes use Ctrl+Z (or Cmd+Z on Mac) to quickly undo minor changes to the DOM or styles via the Elements panel.

 ## Debugging Code Using Chrome Dev Tools
-  - allows realtime changes to be seen rather than making adjustments in text editor ---> saving the changes ---> opening the file.
+  - Allows realtime changes to be seen rather than making adjustments in text editor ---> saving the changes ---> opening the file.
-  - more for tweaking than writing full code
+  - More for tweaking than writing full code

 ## To Start: